 Because of its importance in energy creation and steel production, coal will likely remain an in-demand commodity for years to come.
 This is despite global efforts to lower carbon emissions and transition to renewable energy sources.

-However, there are risks to the industry.
+However, the industry faces risks.
 Government regulations, carbon taxes, and other financial disincentives could make survival challenging for junior and emerging coal mining companies.

-Whether you choose to invest in coal miners will likely come down to your personal values.
+Whether you choose to invest in coal miners will likely depend on your personal values.
 Regardless of the long-term trends for the sector, you simply may not be comfortable investing in coal miners because of how much they contribute to climate change.

 However, if you do wish to diversify into coal, one or more of the companies listed in this article may be a good place to start.